JUDICIAL ADVISORY COMMITTEES - Guidelines for Judicial Advisory Committee Members

-- Committee members must not comment outside meetings of the Committee on individual appointments made by the Minister of Justice.
+- Committee members must not comment outside meetings of the Committee on individual appointments made by the Government.

-- The proper course of action for a Committee member who finds herself, or himself, in a position of conflict of interest, real or apprehended, is to withdraw from discussions, and abstain from voting on the assessment of any applicant where such a conflict exists, or where such a conflict might reasonably be perceived to exist.
+The proper course of action for a Committee member who finds herself, or himself, in a position of conflict of interest, real or apprehended, is to declare the conflict to the Chair and the Executive Director, provide comments on the candidate if the member so chooses, but withdraw from discussions by leaving the room, and abstain from voting on the assessment of any applicant where such a conflict exists, or where such a conflict might reasonably be perceived to exist.

 This document, which is provided separately to Committee members, is designed to help record the results of their telephone interviews with those they consult on the merits of a given candidate.
 Persons consulted will include both references and other names provided by the candidate, and other persons selected or identified by the Committee.
 In this respect, Committee members are encouraged to vary the contacts with whom they elect to inquire about candidates.
-Amongst the primary references listed by the candidate, at least 4 must be consulted (assuming they can be reached).
+Amongst the primary references listed by the candidate, at least 4 must be consulted.

 Assessment criteria for each candidate are grouped under headings in the form.
 Space for check marks or ratings, as well as space for general written comments, to accommodate a variety of individual assessment styles, is provided on the form.